SamuelBen07/startups/README.md

 Startups are the backbone of innovation in India.
 With thousands of new ventures emerging each year, this project explores trends and insights such as:

 - Which industry dominates the startup scene?
-- Where is the funding going?
+- Where is the all funding going?
 - Which cities are startup hotspots?
 - What patterns emerge from the data?